 After "The Simpsons" first appeared on "The Tracey Ullman Show" in 1987, and especially after they got their own show, strange things started to happen.
 Upon seeing Artie Stick for the first time, people would say "Wow, he looks just like Bart Simpson!"
 Naturally, Romero was annoyed by these comments, since Artie Stick comics were published extensively at least a decade before Bart was created.

 To be clear, Romero doesn't suspect Matt Groening of trying to copy his character; in fact, there are many obvious differences between Bart Simpson and Artie Stick.
 Cartooning is a language, with new expressions developed every day.
 Cartoonists have always followed other artists, learned from each other, and been very open about their influences.
 It's all good!
 Just don't say, "Oh, I see you like to copy Bart Simpson" to Romero unless you would like to hear a rant.

-Soon, Artie Stick will appear on nationwide TV and Roku TV thanks to Sprockets & Splices executive producer Joel Stephens.
-Mr. Stick and The Splice Girls will host a special episode of the show consisting exclusively of ARG! animations.
+Soon, Artie Stick will appear on nationwide TV.
+Mr. Stick will host a half-hour TV special consisting exclusively of ARG! animations.